Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 **Multimodal Mechanical Stimuli Enables Depth Self-Awareness and Transdermal Drug Diffusion Acceleration based on Robotic Microneedles Patches and Optical Coherence Tomography**

-- Integrating medical robotics, optical imaging, microneedle technology, and artificial intelligence algorithms, the project aims to develop a robot-assisted transdermal immunization approach by enabling comprehensive monitoring of the entire process and achieving a highly advanced approach to immunization.
+- Integrating medical robotics, optical imaging, microneedle technology, and artificial intelligence algorithms, the project aims to develop a robot-assisted transdermal immunization approach by enabling comprehensive monitoring of the entire process.

 **Interdisciplinary Collaborative Project with CUHK BME and CityU BME**